Lyndon B. Johnson was president, the Beach Boys released their best-selling album

 December of 1966 when

-the legendary Carroll Shelby first enjoyed this big-block
+the legendary Carroll Shelby first took the wheel of this big-block